mitranim/rout/readme.md

 ## Why

 * You want a router because "manual" routing requires too much code.
-* Most routing libraries are fatally flawed:
-  * They sacrifice imperative control flow, then invent "middleware" to work around the resulting problems.
+* Most routing libraries are fatally flawed.
+They sacrifice imperative control flow, then invent "middleware" to work around the resulting problems.
 Imperative flow is precious.
 Treasure it.
 Don't let it go.
-  * They invent a custom pattern dialect, with its own limitations and gotchas, instead of simply using regexps.
-  * They tend to encourage incorrect semantics, such as 404 instead of 405.

 `rout` is an evolution of "manual" routing that avoids common router flaws:

 * Control flow is still imperative.
 It _doesn't need middleware_: simply call A before/after B.
-* Uses regexps.
-Compared to custom pattern dialects, this is less surprising and more flexible.
-Regexps are compiled only once and cached.
-* Routing uses full URL paths: `^/a/b/c$` instead of `"/a" "/b" "/c"`.
-This makes the code _searchable_, reducing the need for external docs.
+* No "mounting".
+Routing always uses full URL paths: `/a/b/c` instead of `"/a" "/b" "/c"`.
+This makes the code _searchable_.
 * Correct "not found" and "method not allowed" semantics out of the box.
+* Supports multiple ways of pattern matching: exact, prefix, OAS-style pattern, and regexp.
+Patterns are compiled once and cached.

 The resulting code is very dense, simple, and clear.